 Speaking of communications, there’s another major problem related to these channels that currently serves as a roadblock within the medical industry.
 However, this issue arises when different institutions reach out to one another, not during transactions between patients and doctors like in the aforementioned section.

 “We’re constrained by whatever platform it is, be it a single [system] or multiple [systems], based on what they bring to the table.
-You need to build systems that operate but also bring action to the data on the clinical side.” – Donald M. Voltz, M.D., Healthcare Informatics.
+You need to build systems that operate but also bring the action to the data on the clinical side.” – Donald M. Voltz, M.D., Healthcare Informatics.

 As this quote from Donald M. Voltz, M.D. of Healthcare Informatics shows, sharing vital patient information with other organizations in a safe and secure manner is often a lesson in incompatible platforms and substandard levels of communication.
 What’s even worse is that without these assets working properly and in a timely fashion, the risk of treatment errors – and even security breaches related to this sensitive data – rises exponentially.